The Cleveland Gazette

-The Cleveland Gazette was a weekly newspaper published in Cleveland, Ohio, from August 25, 1883, to May 20, 1945.
-It was an African-American newspaper owned and edited by Harry Clay Smith, initially with a group of partners.
+The Cleveland Gazette was a weekly newspaper published in Cleveland from August 25, 1883, to May 20, 1945.
+It was an African American newspaper owned and edited by Harry Clay Smith, initially with a group of partners.
 Circulation was estimated between 5,000 and 18,000.

-The Gazette became the longest-publishing African-American weekly in the U.S., earning its nickname "The Old Reliable" by never missing a Saturday publication date in 58 years.
+The Gazette became the longest-publishing African American weekly in the United States, earning its nickname "The Old Reliable" by never missing a Saturday publication date in 58 years.

 Background and establishment

 Cleveland

 Many African Americans moved from the South to northern cities, such as Cleveland, after the end of Reconstruction.
-Because Cleveland had been primarily populated by New Englanders who opposed the institution of slavery, the addition of African Americans allowed the city's public areas to become more integrated with minimal racial conflicts.
+Cleveland was populated by many New Englanders who opposed the institution of slavery and the addition of African Americans allowed the city's public areas to become more integrated with minimal racial conflicts.
 During this time, the demand and support of African-American newspapers in the North grew.
-Various "religious and charitable organizations provided financial support for newspapers," and educational advancements allowed more African Americans to learn how to read and write.
+Various "religious and charitable organizations provided financial support for newspapers," and educational advancements allowed more African Americans read and write.